The Broader Landscape of Robustness in Algorithmic Statistics: Sub-Gaussian Rates for Heavy-Tailed Mean Estimation

-\end{proposition} This proposition is again shown via a tail bound on the averaged distribution $\hat \mu$, which has variance at most $1/n$.
-The result follows from Chebyshev's inequality, and this analysis is tight for the case when we have bounds on only the second moments~\cite{Catoni12}.
+\end{proposition} The upper bound in this proposition is again shown via a tail bound on the averaged distribution $\hat \mu$, which has variance at most $1/n$.
+The result follows from Chebyshev's inequality.
+This analysis is tight for the case when we have bounds on only the second moments~\cite{Catoni12}.

 The natural question: is it possible to achieve the sub-Gaussian rate for mean estimation, even when the distribution only has bounded variance?
 This would allow us to get an accurate estimate of the mean with very high probability, robust to potentially heavy tails of the underlying distribution.